 The Privacy Shield is Dead: Next Steps for U.S. Importers of EU Data

 Since the adoption of the General Data Protection Regulation (GDPR), U.S. companies have invested a great deal of time and money in their compliance efforts; yet for many, their work is far from complete.
 For U.S. data importers, the July 2020 invalidation of the EU-U.S. Privacy Shield has left former “self-certified Shield” companies forced to find a new mechanism by which to lawfully transfer EU data into the U.S. Many of these companies will likely adopt the new set of standard contractual clauses (SCCs), once they are finalized by the European Commission.
+In the meantime, rather than waiting for additional guidance from the EU, U.S. data importers can and should begin taking steps now, in anticipation of the forthcoming expanded obligations which will be imposed on data processors under the new SCCs, by making practical enhancements to their existing data protection protocols.
+In particular, they can:

 • Review and amend existing Data Processing Agreements (DPAs) with EU data exporters in order to align these agreements with the European Data Protection Board (EDPB)’s recommendations of November 2020.
 These revisions will augment the obligations of U.S. data importers beyond what is currently required under Article 28(3) of the GDPR;